 The Practical Nursing (PN) department offers an Associate of Applied Science Degree in Practical Nursing (AASPN).
-The first semester includes a pre-nursing Introduction to Nursing Course, with classroom theory and skill labs, and a Pharmacology for Nurses course.
+The first semester includes a pre-nursing Introduction to Nursing Course, with classroom theory and skill labs, and a Pharmacology course.
 Students apply to the program during the fall semester they are enrolled in pre-nursing coursework.
-Upon admission to the program, that begins in spring semester, students accompany nursing faculty into a variety of clinical settings as they learn about nursing care provided to adults and children in the classroom.
-Upon completion of the program, graduates apply to take the national licensure exam.
+Upon admission to the program, (which begins in spring semester) students accompany nursing faculty into a variety of clinical settings as they learn about nursing care provided to adults and children in the classroom.
+Upon completion of the program, graduates apply to take the national council licensure exam (NCLEX-PN).
 Licensed Practical Nurses (LPNs) are employed in hospitals, nursing homes, clinics, home health, mental and community settings under the direction of registered nurses and physicians.

 The applicant to the practical nursing program must meet the following criteria for acceptance consideration:

 The UTTC AASPN program has affiliation agreements with the health care facilities for clinical experiences.
 These agreements require students, to meet acceptable criminal background checks, and unannounced drug/alcohol screenings.
 Affiliation agreements require results of criminal background checks and drug/alcohol reports be shared with clinical facilities as well as evidence of health and vaccination/immunity status.
 Program nursing courses require successful completion of clinical experiences to pass those courses.
 Students who are unable to meet clinical placement requirements are not qualified for program coursework.
 Students in the program who do not maintain clinical requirements must withdraw from nursing courses.